reyanshsolis/imu_encoder/README.md

 ## WHEEL MOUNTED INERTIAL SENSOR :

 ### Transmition Module:
-   # 1.nRF: Initially nRF was being used for transmitting data from Encoder
+   ### 1.nRF: Initially nRF was being used for transmitting data from Encoder
    to Microprocessor which then publishes RAW data on a topic /enc_left (left encoder values) and /enc_right (right encoder values) on ROS which is suscribed by kalman.cpp and noise.py nRF was used in different modes to observe and obtain the most efficient mode of communication:

-	basic data sent by nRF :
+	Basic data sent by nRF :
 		identifier bit
 		 (to inform if the data is coming from Left or Right Encoder) dc_offset
-		 (calculated by mean avg. by keeping the encoder at  rest for 5sec.) gyro data : gx gy gz(used for calculating yaw) link of the Code for Mode 0,1,2,3
+		 (calculated by mean avg. by keeping the encoder at  rest for 5sec.) gyro data : gx gy gz(used for calculating yaw)

 	Mode 0:
 		data was sent as an array, with data[0]->identifier, data[1]-> yaw